The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Avoid transplanting large seedlings as they are likely to only result in plants that look like this.
 Instead look for small seedlings with only one or two true leaves.

 While you are at the plant nursery getting the biggest lettuce seedlings you can find you should also grab some broccoli and cauliflower seedlings.
 However, this time you want to grab the SMALLEST plants you can find.
 This is because Brassica seedlings (which also includes cabbages and Brussels sprouts) hate to get root bound or stressed.
 Large seedlings are likely to be already stressed and will quickly bolt to seed.
 This means you will have very small plants with a very small broccoli or cauliflower head.
-It’s a common mistake that many gardeners make.
+It’s a common mistake that many gardeners make (read my Top Ten Mistakes for the rest).
 Instead purchase seedlings with only one or two true leaves.
+More on selecting Brassica seedlings here.

 Broccoli and Cauliflower will take much longer to produce than lettuces or radishes.
 You’ll also need to protect them from white cabbage moth at this time of the year.
 So use some insect netting or even some old terylene curtain fabric.
 If you don’t protect your brassica crops from white cabbage moth at this time of the year, then you may as well not bother planting them.
 Net them straight away!